-With over 150,000 English words of Greek origin (according to Greek academic and linguist Aristidis Konstantinidis) I could go on and on, but the following are some of my favorites:
+With over 150,000 English words of Greek origin, I could go on and on, but the following are some of my favorites:

 From the word akri (άκρη, “tip” or “edge”) and the verb vaino (βαίνω, “to walk”), an acrobat is someone who walks on the edge, almost on tiptoe.

 It took me some time to realize that this word comes from Greek.
 A lot of words disguise themselves as Old French or Latin but cemetery in fact comes from the word koimame (κοιμάμαι, “to sleep”) which is also the root of the Greek word koimitirion (κοιμητήριο, “dormitory”).
 A cemetery is a dormitory for the dead!